NightOwl888/ICU4N/README.md

 ## Partially Functioning

-1. ULocale (we recommend using CultureInfo only to set cultures)
+1. ULocale (we recommend using `System.Globalization.CultureInfo` only to set cultures/locales for the time being)
 2. MessageFormat (only supports ChoiceFormat currently)